oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02-0wip.md

 [TOC]

 -------
+{Editor's Note: This document is NOT complete.
+The document development process is based on agile software development principles.
+Iterative, incremental working documents are being developed, reviewed by the Language Subcommittee, and then submitted to the Technical Committee for approval as a Committee Specification Drafts (CSD).
+This is iteration 2 and  expection is there will be 4 or 5 CSD iterations before this document is complete and ready to be submitted for approval as a Committee Specification.
+Parenthetical "Editor's Notes" will be removed prior to submitting for Committee Specification.
+Sections that are expected to added in a later iteration (prior to 1.0) will be labeled with "TBSL" for "To Be Supplied Later", optionally with a guestimate as to which iteration it would be supplied in.}

 # 1 Introduction
 The OpenC2 Language Specification defines a language used to compose messages that instruct and coordinate the command and control of cyber defenses between and within networks and systems.